the-isf-academy/making-with-code-zola/site/content/courses/cs10/unit02/01_act01/ideate/_index.md

 >
 > [*"The Necessity of Others is the Mother of Invention: Intrinsic and Prosocial Motivations, Perceptive Talking, and Creativity" by Adam Grant and James W. Berry*](http://selfdeterminationtheory.org/SDT/documents/2011_GrantBerry_AM.pdf)

+Your research to be in the form of interviews and/or observations.
+You will record your notes in your Ideation Google Doc.

 A few questions to consider...
 - Who will benefit from a solution to your problem?
 - Who are the key stakeholders?
 - What are the needs and motivations of the stakeholders?
+- Imagine the problem from the perspective of each stakeholder

 ## Identify Solutions

-Leading questions...
+With the research in

+A few questions to consider...
-- How do you currently solve the problem?
+- How do the stakeholders currently solve the problem?
+- Why is the problem important to each stakeholder?
+- How might we address the problem?

-## Finalize Problem and Solutions
+## Finalize Problem and Solution

-The goal of this stage is to choose a problem and a solution based on your brainstorm and research.
+At this stage you will finalize your idea for the web application.
+Taking into account the various brainstorm sessions and the research conducted, work to specify your idea in the framework of problem & solution.

+A few questions to consider...
-Can your initial problem be reframed?
-What is the key problem being addressed?
+- Can your initial problem be reframed?
+- What is the key problem being addressed?
+- Can your problem or solution be specified?

+When your group reaches a conclusion, answer the following questions in your Ideation Google Doc:
+- What problem are you solving?
-- Why is this problem important?
+- What is your solution?
+- In one sentence, what are you building?
+- Who will benefit from your service?
+- What are the ethical implications of your service?

+It's okay if throughout this Act your problem and solution evolve.
+Just be sure to update your Ideation document to reflect the iterations.

 ## Timeline